Oh no ! Yet Another Flawed Incompleteness Proof

 we find that the relation is:

-and we can easily see that Buldt is claiming that there is a relation in the formal system that asserts a relation between the Gödel number of a formula φ(u) of the formal system, and the Gödel number of that same formula φ(u) when the free variable u of that formula has been substituted by the Gödel number ⌐φ(u)¬ of that formula φ(u).
+and we can easily see that Buldt is claiming that there is a relation in the formal system that asserts a relation between the Gödel number of a formula

 Yes - it’s a lot easier to assume that there is such a relation in the formal system than to actually prove that there is one - especially if it is impossible to prove.
-(Footnote: See the paper PDF The Impossibility of Representation of a Gödel Numbering Function by a Formula of the Formal System.)
+See the paper PDF The Impossibility of Representation of a Gödel Numbering Function by a Formula of the Formal System.
 Simply assume that the formal system can self-reference, rather than actually prove that it can, and of course you can end up with all sorts of bizarre results, as Buldt does.
 It’s also bizarre that people actually pay to be subjected to this sort of hocus-pocus.

 There’s nothing profound nor logical about Buldt’s combination of simple-minded assumptions and lines of equations that appear impressive to the uninitiated.
 And despite the patently obvious assumption of self-reference in the above, Buldt’s risible failure to prove the crucial points of his “proof ” leads him to the inane conclusion: